Sonny Boy (2011 film): Plot

 Because Rika is mother of five children, she is allotted a big replacement house.
-At the request of a young resistance fighter, Kees Chardon, she met through the help of a clergyman, Rika starts hiding people in her house.
+At the request of a young resistance fighter, Kees Chardon, whom she met through the help of a clergyman, Rika starts hiding people in her house.
 As the fee for Jews is higher than for Dutch, she chooses to hide Jewish people.
-After some time, a SS deserter hides as well.
-At first Waldy is not informed of the hiders, but after witnessing Sam’s deportation and a street fight Rika is visited by a collaborating official.
-Waldy hears something upstairs and discovers the hide aways.

-After a raid, the hiders are discovered and arrested, together with Waldemar, Rika and Waldy.
+After some time, a SS deserter hides in the guesthouse as well.
+At first Waldy is not aware about the individuals hiding there, but after witnessing Sam’s deportation and a street fight, Rika is visited by a collaborating official.
+Waldy hears something upstairs and discovers the hiding individuals.
+After a raid, the hidden are discovered and arrested, together with Waldemar, Rika and Waldy.
 Waldy is released and goes to live with relatives and eventually to a foster family.
 This is not safe, because the Germans want to put more pressure on Waldemar and Rika during interrogations.

 Waldy is therefore placed with a farmer.
-When people come to the farm during the hunger winter, Waldy prevents a couple selling their wedding rings for food, by offering his parents’ rings.
+When people come to the farm during the winter hunger, Waldy prevents a couple selling their wedding rings for food, by offering his parents’ rings.
 The farmer refuses Waldy’s rings and explains everybody tries to make some money during wartime, also Rika and Waldemar were paid for the hiding.

 Waldemar is shipped to Neuengamme, but through his language skills, he is drafted for the mailroom.
-This gives him opportunity to send letters to Waldy clandestinely.
+This gives him an opportunity to send letters to Waldy clandestinely.
 After Hitler's death, Waldemar is deported to the ship Cap Arcona, which was bombed by British fighters.
 He jumps into the sea and manages to swim to the shore.
 On arrival on the beach, he is killed by two German child soldiers.
 Sometime later, Marcel and Bertha arrive at a train station where they meet up with Waldy and take him to live with his maternal grandparents.
 He is given a letter written by his mother who wished her children and parents luck, with hopes of visiting her husband.